-NASA has a long history of invention and many technologies created under the program have brought space age tech to the public domain.
-Some technologies are wrongly attributed to NASA like Velcro and Tang, but many others simply wouldn't exist without NASA scientists and engineers pushing the boundaries of human understanding.
+NASA has had a long and proud history of invention, and many of the technologies created under the program have brought space-age tech into the public domain.
+Some everyday products have been wrongly attributed to NASA, like Tang, but many others simply wouldn't exist without NASA scientists and engineers pushing the boundaries of human understanding.

-Since it founding, NASA has operated under its primary charter to:
+Since its foundation, NASA has operated under its primary charter to:

-Notable examples include scratch-resistant plastics to super streamlined swimsuits, but there are many more.
-The following space age tech inventions and technologies are great examples.
+Notable examples of such unsung developments include scratch-resistant plastics and super-streamlined swimsuits, but there are many more.
+The following space-age tech inventions and technologies are great examples.